wlong0827/email_crawler/README.md

 and then crawls all connected webpages whose URLs begin with `http://web.mit.edu`

 At each page, the crawler stores any email addresses that it finds, and when done, prints them to stdout.

+Note: Where applicable, addresses should begin with the “www” subdomain.
+ex.
+Use `www.google.com` instead of `google.com`

 #### Implementation